nilx/mt/README.txt

 Compile mt.c with your program, and include mt.h to get the function declarations.

 Initialize the random number generator with mt_init().
+You can automatically initialize from the current time with mt_init_auto().
+The automatic initialization will be better on POSIX systems (using milliseconds instead of seconds).

 Get a random number in [0, 1) with 53 random bits (the maximum randomness for such number in double-precision) with mt_drand53().